 Do men get Tummy Tucks?

-Is it common for men to have chest reduction surgery?
+Is it common for men to have male breast reduction surgery?

 What areas of the body can liposuction be performed on in men?